Your First Weeks on our Swiss Campuses

 Confirm your arrival

-September 2021 intake: advice and guidance for new and prospective students
+March 2022 intake: advice and guidance for new and prospective students in Switzerland

 For us to organize your transfer, please make sure to fill in the arrival form at the latest 10 days prior to your arrival.

-Please note that the preferred dates to arrive on campus remain the official check in dates; the 21 September for the Glion campus and the 22 September for the Bulle campus.
+Please note that the preferred dates to arrive on campus remain the official check in dates:

 Should you arrive outside of the arrival dates, we still ask you to please fill in the arrival form with all your details.
 You will be required to travel independently (at your own expense) to campus; however, we can put you in touch with our recommended transfer provider, who will be happy to assist you.